Scar revision

 There are several surgical techniques suitable for different types of scars (scar revision).

-The most common way to remove a scar is excision in full or serially (in multiple acts) and rejoining of skin edges.
-We do it by applying a gentle surgical technique with the help of microsurgical instruments.
-We then put sutures to the skin with thin stitches.
-In the case of a compressed, contracted scar the operation generally consists of removing the scar in its entirety.
-After excision (removal), a skin flap is formed from surrounding healthy skin.
-Surgeon raises this flap dividing it from the deeper tissues. then move it towards the area of the removed scar.
-If it is not possible to use the flap in such a way, we take a skin graft from another suitable area and move it to the area of the excised scar.
+The most common way to remove a scar is to cut it out completely or serially (in several acts) and rejoin the edges of the skin.
+It are works applying a gentle surgical technique with the help of microsurgical instruments and suturing the skin with thin stitches.
+In a scar that is completely compressed (contracture), surgery generally consists of removing the scar completely.
+After excision (removal), a skin flap is formed that consists of the surrounding healthy skin.
+This flap is raised from the substrate to move towards the area of the removed scar.
+If it is not possible to use the flap in such a way, a skin graft is taken from another suitable area and moved to the area of the excised scar.
 The time it takes for blood vessels and soft tissue to develop plays a very important role in healing.

-So called Z – plasty is a method by which we move and reorient the scar from one area of the skin to another.
-It is usually in the natural furrows and lines of the skin.
+• So-called Z-plasty is a method by which we move the scar from one area of the skin to another, usually into the natural furrows and lines of the skin.
 This way we can reduce its visibility.
-So, with Z – plasty we do not remove the scar, but make it less noticeable.
+So, with Z – plastic, we do not remove the scar, but make it less noticeable.

-Dermabrasion and laser scar revision are methods that the surgeon uses to make scars of rough consistence or those that are above skin level, less visible.
+Dermabrasion and laser scar revision are methods that the doctor uses to make scars with a rough surface or those above the skin level less visible.
 The upper layers of the skin are removed by abrasion or laser beam.
 In other words, the scar will remain, but will be softer, smoother and less visible.

 AFTER THE INTERVENTION